 Pharmacy network name associated with each claim.

-Retail, mail order, and specialty drug claims;
+Retail, mail order, and specialty drug claims with clear indication of each category;

-The drug pricing source used for reimbursement of each claim when
+The drug pricing source used for reimbursement of each claim.

 The percentage and actual amount of any ‘discount’ or other price reduction from the drug pricing source that the PBM applied as part of its initial payment to the pharmacy when the pharmacy submitted the claim.